taneyland/cluster-api/docs/proposals/20200220-cluster-resource-set.md

 - Replace or compete with the Cluster Addons subproject.
 - Support deletion of resources from clusters.
 Deleting a resource from a ClusterResourceSet or deleting a ClusterResourceSet does not result in deletion of those resources from clusters.
 - Lifecycle management of the installed resources (such as CNI).
-- Support reconciliation of resources on resource hash change and/or periodically.
-This can be a future enhancement work.

 ## Proposal